jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Database Access/Data Access Layer.md

 ---
 tags: #C-sharp #Programmering #DatabaseAccess

-## Definition
+> [!tldr] Definition
+> The Data Access Layer (DAL) is a crucial part of the application architecture that handles the interaction between the application and the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]].

+It provides a set of [[Methods Overview|methods]] to perform [[CRUD Operations]]  without exposing the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] details to the rest of the application.

 ---
-The Data Access Layer (DAL) is a crucial part of the application architecture that handles the interaction between the application and the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]].

-It provides a set of [[Methods Overview|methods]] to perform [[CRUD Operations]]  without exposing the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] details to the rest of the application.
 ### Key Concepts
----
 #### Abstraction
----
 - The DAL abstracts the underlying [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] interactions, allowing the rest of the application to interact with the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] through a simplified API.
 - This abstraction makes the application more modular and easier to maintain.

+---

 #### Reusability
----
 - The DAL encapsulates common [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] operations into reusable methods.
 This reduces code duplication and ensures consistency in how [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] operations are performed.

+---

 #### Maintainability
+- By isolating the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] access logic, any changes to the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] schema or queries can be managed in one place, making the application easier to maintain.

 ---
-- By isolating the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] access logic, any changes to the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] schema or queries can be managed in one place, making the application easier to maintain.

 ## Components of DAL
----
 **1. Connection Management:**

 - Manages the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] connections, ensuring they are opened and closed appropriately.